From the study year 2022/2023 also virtual access to lectures and tutorials.

 Students of the doctoral postgraduate programme Information Society will obtain the following competences:

-- Mastery of standard research methods, procedures and processes in diverse scientific fields.
+- Mastery of standard methods, approaches and processes of scientific research in various scientific fields.

-- Ability for independent research-development work of a research group.
+- Ability of independent research and development work and management of research group.

 Subject specific competences:

-- Development of skills and abilities in usage of knowledge in the scientific field of doctoral dissertation.
+- Development of skills and abilities in usage of knowledge in doctoral research.

-- Ability of a complex systemic view and interdisciplinary approach, which shows as understanding of the connections between specific disciplines and subdisciplines.
+- Ability of complex systemic perspective on the society and interdisciplinary approach, which demonstrates the understanding of general structure of social sciences and links among their disciplines and sub-disciplines.

-- Ability to present the obtained scientific results in the form of publications in international scientific journals.
+- Ability to present the obtained scientific findings in form of publications in international scientific journals.

 The program lasts 3 years and is divided into 6 semesters.
 After the publication of relevant scientific articles, the program ends with the preparation of the doctoral thesis.
 The program is structured in such a way that organized work is based on three types of learning units: